aaronbloomfield/dada/hws/hw11-format.md

 ### Submission

-Submit a C file called `attack-format-string.c`, which will produce to stdout an input for the `format-string-vulnerability.exe` that will cause the supplied to output your name and a recommendation for a grade of A.  Also submit a `Makefile` that will compile it to `attack-format-string.exe`, as the compilation command will just be `make`.
+Submit a C file called `attack-format-string.c`, which will produce to stdout an input for the `format-string-vulnerability.exe` that will cause the supplied to output your name and a recommendation for a grade of A.  Also submit a `Makefile` that will compile it to `attack-format-string`, as the compilation command will just be `make`.

 After compilation, we will run your code as follows:

 ```
-./attack-format-string.exe > attack-format-string.out
+./attack-format-string > attack-format-string.out
 ./format-string-vulnerability.exe < attack-format-string.out
 ```

 Alternatively, you should be able to run your code as follows also:

 ```
-./attack-format-string.exe  | ./format-string-vulnerability.exe
+./attack-format-string  | ./format-string-vulnerability.exe
 ```